 The Affordable Care Act has made significant changes to private insurance.
-The following is a brief outline of the five changes that have the greatest impact on your health insurance options and existing health plans:
+The following is a list of 5 changes that impact on your health insurance options and existing health plans:

 American citizens, and those legally present in the U.S., can now purchase private health insurance through either a state-run or federal Health Insurance Marketplace (also referred to as a Health Insurance Exchange).
 If your state did not set up its own Marketplace, such as North Carolina, you may access the Federal Marketplace online at HealthCare.gov.
 While you do not need to go through a Marketplace to purchase private health insurance, only those health plans that are purchased through a state-run Health Insurance Exchange or the federal Marketplace are eligible for subsidy assistance under The Affordable Care Act.